robertncole1/personal-bio-site-instructions/personal-bio-site-04.md

 ##### About
 	- Is it easy to find the personal bio?
+	        - Bonus points for having your own custom domain and redirecting to your deployed site
 	- Does the personal bio tell the story:
 		- Why do they want to go into development
 		- What they love about development